PRUNERS/FLiT/README.md

 select * from tests;
 ```

-More sample queries are available at: https://github.com/Geof23/QFP/wiki/Some-Analysis
+More sample queries are available [at the wiki](https://github.com/Geof23/QFP/wiki/Some-Analysis).

 ## QD ##